-- Goal: All students will have equal access to robust Career and Technical Education, work-based learning experiences, and community college credit opportunities through an integrated system.
+- Goal: All learners will have consistent and equitable access to globally competitive career and technical education, work-based learning, and concurrent enrollment opportunities through an efficient, integrated system.

 Creating a Safe, Healthy, and Welcoming Learning Environment

-- Goal: All Iowa schools will work with their learners to foster a culture and climate in which students feel safe and supported, and bullying and harassment do not exist.
+- Goal: All Iowa schools will work with their learners to foster a culture and climate in which they feel safe and supported, and bullying and harassment do not exist.